 It can be as simple as writing a list of possible meals for the week in a notebook or by using a monthly meal plan service such as Real Plans that creates a weekly menu especially for you.

-If your hours vary a lot, think about whether you need to prepare dinner in the mornings sometimes or even the night before.
-Slow cookers are a great way for getting dinner done at a different time and having it ready in the evening.
+If your hours vary a lot, think about whether you need to prepare dinner in the morning or even the night before.
+Slow cookers are a great way for getting dinner done earlier in the day.

-Or would you prefer to prep meals for the week, ahead of time or double your portions so you can stock up the freezer?
+Another idea is to prep meals for the week, ahead of time or double your portions regularly so you can stock up the freezer.

 - Hire a cleaner to do the bigger cleaning tasks once a week or once a fortnight.